taky-kongo/alx-low_level_programming/0x0D-preprocessor/README.md

-0-object_like_macro.h: This program creates a header file that defines a macro named SIZE as an abbreviation for the token 1024.
+0-object_like_macro.h: This program is a header file that defines a macro named SIZE as an abbreviation for the token 1024.

+1-pi.h: This program is a header file that defines a macro named PI as an abbreviation for the token 3.14159265359.